Students on the Open Study Program: Whom can I contact for support?

 Why can't I send mails via AGORA?

 If you have received a confirmation from the system that the mail has been sent, but it does not reach the recipients, the problem is probably on the recipients' side.
-Follow the instructions here.
+Follow the instructions in this FAQ.

 |Tip: If you send a copy of the mail to your own mail address, you can make sure that the mail was sent.|